-For centuries millions of people have benefited from using
+For centuries millions of people have benefited

-being confirmed by modern research findings.
-During the last 20
+traditional uses are being confirmed by modern research findings.

-years more than 2000 research papers have been published on neem in
+During the last 20 years more than 2000 research papers have been

-journals, books and proceedings of international congresses.
+published on neem in journals, books and proceedings of

 Neem tree in totality has been a village

 dispensary and a qualified plant by itself.
-Every part of this plant finds use as medicine for itching,
+Every part of this plant

-skin disease, leprosy, blood disorders, worms, diabetes, piles,
+disorders, worms, diabetes, piles, dysentery, jaundice, vomiting,

-dysentery, jaundice, vomiting, wounds, eye disease, paraplegia,
+wounds, eye disease, paraplegia, female genital diseases and all

-female genital diseases and all kinds of fevers.
+kinds of fevers.

-More than 150 compounds have been so far isolated from neem.
+More than 150 compounds have been so far isolated

-(Dhan Prakash et al, 1996).
+furnish the rest (Dhan Prakash et al, 1996).

-Neem products are used for treatment of a whole gamut of
+Neem products are used for treatment of a whole

-diseases, including skin infection, cardiovascular disorder,
+gamut of diseases, including skin infection, cardiovascular

-diabities and cancer (Govindachari, 1992).
-It has important
+disorder, diabities and cancer (Govindachari, 1992).
+It has

-var. aures ( Chopra et al., 1956).
-The water extract (10%) of leave
+pyrogensn var. aures ( Chopra et al., 1956).
+The water extract (10%)

-demulcent tonic.
-It possesses anti-leprosy, antispirochaetal, and
+and demulcent tonic.
+It possesses anti-leprosy, antispirochaetal,

-immenagogue properites (Nadkarni, 1954; Dastar, 1970; Satyavarthi et
+and immenagogue properites (Nadkarni, 1954; Dastar, 1970;

-al., 1976 ; Subramanian, 1986).
+Satyavarthi et al., 1976 ; Subramanian, 1986).

 Some of its multiple applications are:

-Psoriasis: In clinical studies Neem extracts and oil
+• Psoriasis: In clinical studies Neem extracts and oil

 were found to be as effective as coal tar and cortisone in treating